Erik-orange/ES6-Data_Structures_-_Algos/README.md

 }
 ```

-:interrobang: You might wonder, why the map is initialized with `[0, 1]`.
+:interrobang: :interrobang:  You might wonder, why the map is initialized with `[0, 1]`.

 Consider this test case:
 ```jsx